patpaev/itunes-album-palette/README.md

 # iTunes Album Palette

-I loved the idea introduced in iTunes 11 of creating dynamic colour palettes for individual album views dependent on the album art.
+I loved the idea that Apple introduced in iTunes 11 of creating dynamic colour palettes for individual album views dependent on the album art.

 ![iTunes Screenshot](http://patpaev.github.io/img/itunes.jpg)

-This technique could be used to enhance design and UX in a number of circumstances on the web if executed well.
+This technique could be used to enhance design and UX, providing automatic theming, in a number of circumstances on the web if executed well.

-While this is by no means a comprehensive approach, it provides a proof of concept for the idea.
+While mine is by no means a comprehensive approach, it provides a proof of concept for the idea.

 ## Usage